JonJagger/cyber-dojo/readme.txt

 the animals in the practice session.
 The dashboard auto-refreshes every 10 seconds.
-The idea is to display the dashboard during the practice session, then when the practice session ends, you click the [disable] button (at the top) to stop the auto-refresh.
+The idea is to display the dashboard during the practice session, then when the practice session ends, you disable the auto-refresh.

 Each horizontal row corresponds to one animal and displays, from left to right,
 o) its oldest-to-newest traffic lights